azurecitadel/azurecitadel.github.io/automation/packeransible/lab1.md

 If you already have Packer installed then skip to the [working environment](#create-a-working-environment-for-packer) step.

-If you do no have Packer installed then you can either [install Packer manually](#install-packer-manually) or using a [script](#scripted-packer-installation).
+If you do not have Packer installed then you can either [install Packer manually](#install-packer-manually) or using a [script](#scripted-packer-installation).

 ## Install Packer manually

-If installing Packer manually
+If installing Packer manually:

 1. Follow Hashicorp's instructions for installing the binary if you haven't done so as part of the [prereqs](../prereqs):